Holger Apfel: State politics

-On 19 September 2004, Apfel led the NPD in Saxony to its biggest electoral success, winning 9.2% of the popular vote and twelve seats in the Landtag.
+On 19 September 2004, Apfel led the NPD in Saxony to its biggest electoral success, winning 9.2% of the popular vote and twelve seats in the Landtag of Saxony.
 He became the leader of the party's parliamentary group.

-In 2005, Apfel and his party refused to take part in a moment of silence for the victims of Nazi Germany, which was to be held in the Saxon Landtag.
-The NPD parliamentary group had previously demanded that a moment of silence be held for the victims of the bombing of Dresden instead.
-In the ensuing parliamentary debate Apfel called the Allies of World War II "mass murderers" and accused the British of having waged a "holocaust" against Germans.
+In 2005, the Landtag of Saxony held a minute of silence for the victims of Nazi Germany.
+Apfel, along with 11 other NPD politicians, boycotted the remembrance and staged a walkout from the Landtag chamber.
+He also gave a speech in which he demanded a moment of silence be held for the victims of the bombing of Dresden in 1945 and called the Allies of World War II "mass murderers", stating that "Today we in this parliament are taking up the political battle for historical truth, and against the servitude of guilt of the German people...
+The causes of the holocaust bombing of Dresden have nothing to do with either September 1 1939 or with January 30 1933."
+Apfel's speech caused politicians from other parties in the Landtag to walk out in protest.

 National politics

 In the 2005 federal election, he was a candidate for the constituency of Kamenz, Hoyerswerda and Großenhain, and received 6.7% of the votes.

 On 13 November 2011, he was elected leader of the NPD at the national level.